TickleThePanda/carpe-dm/src/plans/unbound.md

 > library went there recently never to return.
 >
 > I doubt it's *the dead* that got her, though.
 Much more likely that
-> it's the goblins that use the place as a hide-out.
+> it's the goblins that use the place as a hide–out.
 I know that's not a
 > rumour!
 They don't really cause a problem to the people in the city so
 > the Lord here hasn't done anything about them.